 As with previous Driven Machine Drums libraries, Nathaniel has used a wide range of sources to synthesize the samples.

 From modular synths to physical modeling devices, modern & classic analog drum machines to vintage digital sources.
+Check out some of the gear used for Driven Machine Drums 3!

 The recorded samples were processed with a variety of analog outboard gear, like compressors, filters & EQs, tubes, transformers, delays, reverbs… The amount of gear listed on the website is truly impressive.